vackosar/vackosar.github.io/_posts/2017-06-04-Code-Structure-Principles.md

 ### Example
 USD rate below is extracted into a separate Code Container - into a field.
 Fields are on same level of hierarchy as functions.
 Replacing exact value with named field increases readability.
-While method ```transformToUsd``` is simplified number of expressions within the class increases.
+While method ```transformToUsd``` is simplified, the class itself becomes more complex.
 This exemplifies prioritizing local complexity over total complexity.
 ```java
 class CurrencyAmountTransformer {